orifjon9/FeedBoard/readme.md

 #### Run the app
 Since React app runs on a browser.
 So, it doesn't matter if that container in the same network.
 Also the rest api domain shouldn't point to a container name.
 We can leave as localhost.If needs then just apply changes in .env file
+-it(interactive mode) is important otherwise React app stops

 `docker run --name feedback-client-app -d -p 3000:3000 -it --rm feedboard-client:1`

+## Docker Compose
+### Run applications through docker-compose: Elegant Multi-Container Orchestration
+To create and run services.
+Docker compose creates a default network for these service.
+So, doesn't need by default --build - it creates an image again otherwise it uses an existing

+`docker-compose up -d --build`

+To stop and remove created services.
+By default it doesnt remove volume. -v helps to remove `docker-compose down -v`